 In this podcast episode titled “Creating the Perfect Climate for Growing Indoors and Controlling Humidity,” join Kronic for 15 minutes as he tries to weave through the business of perfecting the humidity for growing cannabis indoors.

-Why is Cannabis Humidity so Important?
+Why is Cannabis Humidity Important for Marijuana Plants?

 Humidity is essential to marijuana plants since it helps to think about how it will absorb air from its environment.
 All varieties of plants respire carbon dioxide to the atmosphere through their leaves, and they naturally lose water retained in their foliage.